Be an Instant Pot Pro with these Easy Tips and Hacks that I’ll share with you!

 - The slight price difference might not be worth the easier learning curve that comes with the Instant Pot brand.

-Another recommendation is to go with the basic model of Instant Pot.
-The exception is if you’ll be using special features like a yogurt setting.
 I’ve found that I primarily use the pressure and sauté modes on my Instant Pot.
 So, purchasing a 12-in-one pot might not be necessary.

 Another tip is to check out a few Instant Pots in person before buying if you’ve never used one.